unbit/uwsgi-docs/JVM.rst

 You may be addicted to the log4j module.
 There is nothing wrong with it, but give a look at the uWSGI logging capabilities (less resources needed, less configuration, and NO-Enterprise)

-The uWSGI api is still incomplete (will be updated after 1.9)
+The uWSGI api access is still incomplete (will be updated after 1.9)

 The JVM does not play well in environment with limited address space.
 Avoid using --limit-as if you load the JVM in your instances.